neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-3.md

 ### Task 2: Fail over Azure Virtual Machine to a secondary region

-In this task, you are going to do a failover on azure virtual machines and review it.
+In this task, you are going to do a failover on Azure virtual machines and review it.

 #### Pre-requisites for this task